-VR in onboarding
+VR in Onboarding

 Why should you choose VR training?

 You can solve those issues by implementing VR onboarding in your structures.
-Virtual reality allows you to simulate basically any scenario, impossible or very difficult to carry in the room, including emergencies.
+Virtual reality allows you to simulate any scenario, impossible or very difficult to carry in the room, including emergencies.
 What’s important, the user is fully immersed in the scenario, seeing the world from the first perspective - without the distracting crowd of co-workers.
-As a result, he must decide and practice on his own, which translates into better knowledge retention and faster reaction to the emergencies.
+As a result, he must decide and practice on his own, which translates into better knowledge retention and faster reaction to emergencies.
 The training could be repeated as often as needed, tracking the progress of an individual.

-All the trainings are very intuitive and highly interactive - so the employee could start the learning experience just after finishing the quick tutorial.
+The training is very intuitive and highly interactive - so the employee could start the learning experience just after finishing the quick tutorial.
 This is an interesting option for the employees dispersed in various branches of the company.

 VR virtual walk (and VR recruitment support)

 The simulation transfers a new employee to his workplace - so he can walk around the open space, look into the meeting room, or even visit the assembly line and experience selected elements of the assembly process.
 All that without bothering the co-workers.
-The most important objects, access control points, passages can be marked with icons with text descriptions, lecturer's commentary and even video clips attached.
+The most important objects, access control points, and passages can be marked with icons with text descriptions, lecturer's commentary, and even video clips attached.
 It allows them to practice in detail access control procedures, like how to pass through gates and sluices, or how to respond to guests or strangers.
 If necessary, the onboarding can be repeated without having to involve other employees.

-When presenting employment offers at job fairs, it is worth enriching it with VR material - without the safety related or confidential modules.
+When presenting employment offers at job fairs, it is worth enriching it with VR material - without the safety-related or confidential modules.
 As a result, the candidate has the opportunity to make an informed decision about whether he wants to work in the "seen" environment already at the recruitment stage.

 OHS training in VR

-Thanks to VR, your team can release emotions similar to those in an emergency (panic, disorientation) situation so that every employee after the training feels that they have already experienced it - thus, cope with them better.
+Thanks to VR, your team can release emotions similar to those in an emergency (panic, disorientation) situation so that every employee after the training feels that they have already experienced it - thus, coping with them better.
 What’s more, the VR glasses isolate the trainee, so nothing and no one can distract him from acquiring new skills.

 Why choose VR onboarding?